 Interior designers have a more difficult job in my opinion because people often overlook a mediocre exterior design if the interiors and features are at par with the competition.
 Car passengers are constantly interacting with the interior elements like buttons, steering, seats, cubby holes, etc. Imagine if button placement is wrong, seats are not comfortable, the dashboard is too high and hampers visibility, or it just looks dated.
 Yeah, even one of these things will drive me nuts.

-Trim & Colour Designers take decisions of what materials are to be used inside and outside and car.
+Trim & Colour Designers take decisions about what materials are to be used inside and outside and car.
 Materials such as leather, fabric, carpets, plastics, chrome, carbon fiber, alcantara.
 They have to take into account the cost, colour combinations, and overall ethos of the vehicle.
 They are the behind popularity of alcantara steering wheels in most sports cars nowadays.
+For this job profile, Textile and fashion design degree is preferred.

 Get the Required Education

 Apart from having natural talent, a bachelor degree in automobile designing is very much required for car designing jobs.
 The design school curriculum gets updated quite frequently according to the industry changes.
-These schools have close connections with automobile companies and therefore, the degree is well respected in by the car manufacturers.
-Many students are also scooped up from these schools during recruitment drives
+These schools have close connections with automobile companies and therefore, their degree is well respected by the car manufacturers.
+Many students are directly scooped up from these schools during recruitment drives

 Sometimes you might not find a seat at automotive design course.
 In that case, your second best option is the industrial design or industrial engineering program.